|Nutrition Facts (per serving)|

 Fill with hot chocolate.

-Top with whipped cream and garnish with shaved chocolate or chocolate sprinkles.
+If you like, top with whipped cream and garnish with shaved chocolate or chocolate sprinkles.
+Serve and enjoy.

 Archer's Peppermint Patty